abbati4/Multiprocessing-Interface-Genetic-Algorithm-for-prediction-Kidney-disease-Stages/README.md

 The main objectives of this project are:

-* To preprocess and clean the raw MIGA dataset
+* To preprocess and clean the raw CKD dataset
 * To perform feature selection and transformation
 * To train machine learning models for stage prediction
 * To evaluate model performance using standard evaluation metrics